 Oscar trained on the Music Production/Creative joint BA hons. course at Manchester Metropolitan University, and hosts an ability to play over 6 different instruments.
 He has extensive skills in performance and has collaborated with Henry on The Madness of the Spaniards with Children of Lir, and most recently, The Revelations.

-CHARLES SANDFORD - Actor
+CHARLES SANDFORD - Associate Artist

 Charles Sandford is a London born actor and visual artist.
 In 2010 he graduated from Kingston University with a first class degree in Fine art, since then he has exhibited nationally and continued to develop a practice that incorporates sculpture, photography and performance.
 In 2015 Charles undertook a Masters degree at RADA’s MA Theatre Lab.
 He has since worked with Animikii Theatre on their premier piece ‘Origins’ taking the lead role as Cain, performed with Luvas Theatre as the title role in their physical production of ‘Titus Andronicus’ and has toured internationally with TNT theatre.